ircv3/ircv3-specifications/core/metadata-3.2.md

    subscribe to users SHOULD have current metadata propagated to them for those users.

+### Postponed synchronization

+It can happen that a server needs to send a large number of `METADATA` events to a client due to the client subscribing to many targets at once.
+For example, this can happen if the client joins a large channel or when the client is already on some channels and turns on the `metadata-notify` capability.
+In this case the server MAY choose to not propagate the metadata of the newly subscribed targets to the client when the join or when the `CAP REQ` happens, but send a `ERR_METADATASYNCLATER` numeric instead.

+#### Handling `ERR_METADATASYNCLATER`

+`ERR_METADATASYNCLATER` signals that the target specified in the numeric has some metadata set that the client SHOULD request synchronization of at a later time.

+The client can then use the `METADATA SYNC` subcommand to request the synchronization of the metadata of the target.

+The `[<RetryAfter>]` parameter, if present, indicates the number of seconds the client SHOULD wait before sending the `METADATA SYNC` request for the `<Target>`.

 ## Metadata Restrictions

 Keys MUST be restricted to the ranges `A-Z`, `a-z`, `0-9`, and `_.:`, and are